UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

 13. share screen is disabled in breakout room?
     * Allowed for all now :+1:

-14. What happends if we dont have the permission for editing the text file?
+14. What happens if we dont have the permission for editing the text file?
     * If there is read permission, then you can make a copy somewhere you have permission and then edit
     * The person that owns the file needs to give you permission to write to it, or if you are the owner, you need to move it to a place that you have write permissions if you for instance happen to be in a place where you do not have write permission
 15. When I try to use ssh in the windows terminal nothing happens, so I have to use GitBash.